pwhb/parthenon/kindness-saga/funogods/draft.md

 Mr. David was my mom's friend.
 He was a professor at Atlas University, visiting Athens for a conference.
 My parents invited him to our home.
 They said he wanted to get to know me since he heard about me from my mom.
 He was taking a look at my books, as if I didn't know what he was doing.

 "Let me guess.
-Is it Homer?" he said, with his eyes almost begging me for a validation.
+Is it Hesiod?" he said, with his eyes almost begging me for a validation.
 I nodded since I knew nothing better to do.
 He was right anyway.
 He tried to hide his smirk.

 "Aria, your mom told me what happened at your school."